Qbizinc/qbiz-wiki/training/Certifications/AWS_ML_Specialty.md

 - Amazon Transcribe Medical to add medical speech to text capabilities to clinical documentation applications

 #### [Amazon Translate](https://aws.amazon.com/translate/)
+- delivers fast, high-quality, and affordable language translation
+- uses deep learning models to deliver more accurate and more natural sounding translation than traditional statistical and rule-based translation algorithms
+- localize content - such as websites and applications - for international users
+- translate large volumes of text efficiently and easily

 #### [AWS Panorama](https://aws.amazon.com/panorama/)

 ### ML Services